steventhe24th/DataDex/README.md

 episode_3 = (sepal_length_normalized, sepal_width_normalized, petal_length_normalized, petal_width_normalized) | (target_class)

 ### get to know the classes
-#### Combee
+#### Model
-One Combee should represent one model and its features includes: (metrics, confusion matrix, feature importances)
+One Model should represent one model and its features includes: (metrics, confusion matrix, feature importances)
 (sklearn-based)

-##### CombeKeras
+##### ModelKeras
-One Combee should represent one model and its features includes: (metrics, confusion matrix)
+One Model  should represent one model and its features includes: (metrics, confusion matrix)
 (keras-based)
 needed because Keras has different features and functions compared to sklearn

-#### Diglett
+#### DataLoaded
-diglett functions to load file-based data convert to necessary pandas dataframe vice versa. necessary pandas dataframe:
+dataloader functions to load file-based data convert to necessary pandas dataframe vice versa. necessary pandas dataframe:
  original df
  numerical cols